nginx/docker-extension/README.md

 # NGINX Docker Desktop Extension

+The NGINX Docker Desktop Extension can be used to manage the instance configuration of a running NGINX container.

 ## Development
 Before we can interactively develop the Extensions frontend, it must be installed first.